-Songs of Adaptation currently has observations nodes on three continents.
+Songs of Adaptation currently has monitoring stations on three continents.
 Each site represents a unique opportunity to observe our changing world.
 This work will inform evidence-based decision making in some of the highest biodiversity areas of the world.
 Ecosystems are experiencing extreme stress due to climate differences and anthropogenic change.

 Changing temperatures can have vastly different effects on different environments.
 The Songs of Adaptation research network currently has monitoring installations in Nepal, Bolivia and the United States as well as plans for many more international sites.